nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # Vendor Vault User Guide

 Vendor Vault is a **desktop app for managing supplier contact information and deliveries, optimized for use via a  Line Interface** (CLI).
 If you can type fast, VendorVault can get your contact management tasks done faster than traditional GUI apps.
+Vendor Vault is targeted at small convenience/grocery stores.

 <!-- * Table of Contents -->
 <page-nav-print />